-Optional volunteer duties within 3 months of membership and ongoing
+Optional volunteer duties within 3 months of attendance

 - Help the Organiser set up and pack down at the beginning and end of group meetings